Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 “If you like the feel of a traditional innerspring mattress, the WinkBed could work for you.
 Since this bed offered great pressure relief around my lumbar region, I’d also recommend it to folks who suffer from lower back pain.” – Nichole Mondshein, lead reviewer and staff writer

-This is an innerspring mattress, so you won’t find the slow-moving, sinking feel provided by memory foam beds.
-The WinkBed’s tall layer of coils provide a bouncier, more supportive “on” the bed feel.
+As a bouncier hybrid, so you won’t find the slow-moving, sinking feel provided by memory foam mattresses.
+The WinkBed’s tall layer of coils provide a more supportive “on” the bed feel.
 This isn’t necessarily a con, but it is something to keep in mind if you prefer a hugging, “in” the bed feel.
+When Riley tested how easy it was to move around on the bed, she said, “My mobility is inhibited by the pillow top.
+I was able to move around and switch positions, but it did require noticeable effort.
+However, I didn’t feel trapped in the foams when rolling around”

 For a closer look at the WinkBed, read our full WinkBed mattress review.
-For a cooling memory foam option, check out the WinkBed GravityLux or head to our best cooling mattress roundup.
+For a memory foam option, check out the WinkBed GravityLux or head to our best hybrid mattress roundup.

 WinkBed Mattress Sleepopolis Scores